ggurantz/TripHistory/README.md

 * **Robust location authorization handling** *(What?
 Isn't this just expected?)*

 ## Testing
 Unit tests built using XCTest.
-Employed TDD when building early models, but used it less as time ran out.
+Employed light TDD when building early models, but used it less as time ran out.